LynchLab/MAPGD/README.md

 <h5> For windows users </h5>

-The windows binaries for V 2.1 are currently unavailable.
-You may try to compile the source code yourself, as we have tried to refrain from using any platform specific libraries, or you can send me (Matthew) an e-mail telling me to get the binaries up ASAP.
+Windows is currently unsupported, but you may try to compile the code and fix it yourself.
+I have tried to refrain from using any platform specific libraries, so it may not be too much work.

-If the binaries did exist, you could obtain them by clicking the "Download ZIP" button.
-You would then be prompted to save or open the file MAPGD-master.zip.
-Extract this file to the directory of your choice, which should create the new directory "MAPGD-master".
-Open this directory in windows explorer and click on the file "RunMeWin-32.bat" if you have a 32 bit version of windows or the "RunMeWin-64.bat" if you have a 64 bit versions of windows.
-If you don't know what version of windows you have, then just try clicking on both.
-You will be prompted to enter the name of the file you wish to analyze.
-You can type "test\test.pileup" to analyzea  test data set.
-To analyze your own data, just drag and drop the file into MAPGD-master folder, click on the RunMeWin-32.bat or RunMeWin-64.bat and type the filename of the file.
-The output will be saved to the file output.txt.

-mapgd can also be run from the command prompt, which can be accessed pressing the Windows logo key and r key simultaneously then typing "cmd" into menu which appears.

-Although mapgd can be run by windows users, bwa, samtools, or other bioinformatic programs may not be available for window users.

-<h5> Linux or Mac users </h5>

-After clicking the "Download ZIP" button you will be prompted to save or open the file MAPGD-master.zip.
-Save this this file to the directory of your choice, then go to this director in a terminal, for example /home/Foo/Downloads/

-Then type:

-	unzip MAPGD.zip
-	cd MAPGD-master/src
-	make

-The program can be installed for all users of a computer by typing:

-	sudo make install

-Scripts for both Linux and Mac users are present in the top level directory, or the program can be run by typing "mapgd ep -i FILENAME" where FILENAME is the a .pro file.

-Some Apple users may not have developmental tools installed.
-To install them please type

-	xcode --install

-<h3> Bigred2 </h3>
+<h3> Notes for Indiana University users </h3>

-*make sure to specify the number of threads to use with the ppn option* i.e., #PBS -l ppn=16
+When submiting PBS scripts please *make sure to specify the number of threads to use with the ppn option*

-A note to IU users: Bigred2 has several different programming environments.
-While we hope to support use int he cray development environment in the future, currently support is only available in the gnu programming environment.
+	#PBS -l ppn=16

+*Bigred2* has several different programming environments.
 To compile the code you will have to type "module rm PrgEnv-cray" then "module load PrgEnv-gnu".
-Additionally, usage of the relatedness python scripts requires that you type "module load boost"

-<h3> Karst </h3>

-module load boost
+*Karst* may require loading

 	module load intel

+though, this may be uneccisary with version 0.4 of the program.

 <h3> References </h3>

-Please cite the following paper (once it is written) when publishing results derived from this program:
+Ackerman, M. S., T. Maruki and M. Lynch.
+"MAPGD a program for the maximum likelihood analysis of popualtion data."
+In prep.

+The statistical methods implemented in MAPGD have previously been published in:

-Maruki, Takahiro, and Michael Lynch.
-"Genotype-Frequency Estimation from High-Throughput Sequencing Data."
-Genetics 201.2 (2015): 473-486.
+Maruki, T., and M. Lynch.
+2015  "Genotype-Frequency Estimation from High-Throughput Sequencing Data."
+Genetics 201.2: 473-486.

-For understanding the output of the relatedness.py command, it may be useful to read
+and

 Ackerman, M. S., P. Johri, K. Spitze and M. Lynch, 2015  A general statistical model for coefficients of relatedness and its application to the analysis of population-genomic data.
 In prep.